openshift/installer/docs/user/openstack/README.md

 This document discusses the requirements, current expected behavior, and how to try out what exists so far.

+In addition, it covers the installation with the default CNI (OpenShiftSDN), as well as with the Kuryr SDN

+## Kuryr SDN

+Kuryr is a CNI plug-in that uses Neutron and Octavia to provide networking for pods and services.
+It is primarily designed for OpenShift clusters that run on OpenStack virtual machines.
+Kuryr improves the network performance by plugging OCP pods into OpenStack SDN.
+In addition, it provides interconnectivity between OCP pods and OpenStack virtual instances.

+Kuryr is recommended for OpenShift Container Platform deployments on encapsulated OpenStack tenant networks in order to avoid double encapsulation, such as running an encapsulated OpenShift SDN over an OpenStack network.

+Conversely, using Kuryr does not make sense in the following cases:

+   * You use provider networks or tenant VLANs.
+   * The deployment will use many services on a few hypervisors.
+Each OpenShift service creates an Octavia Amphora virtual machine in OpenStack that hosts a required load balancer.
+   * UDP services are needed.

 ## Openstack Credentials

 There are two ways to pass your credentials to the installer, with a clouds.yaml file or with environment variables.
 You can also use a combination of the two, but be aware that clouds.yaml file has precident over the environment variables you set.